sejori/nestjs-graphql-sample/README.md

 To take the project one step further I also added GitHub action scripts to run all Unit and E2E tests in CI, then deploy to fly.io for CD.
 The tests are quite comprehensive, you can run `$ yarn test:cov` for deeper insights, with more time I would flesh them out more.

+## Future features 😌

+- Integration with auth platform / email service
-Finally, in prod we would want to use monitoring & profiling services such as Sentry and AWS X-ray 😌
+- Monitoring & profiling with services such as Sentry and AWS X-ray
+- Optimisation of docker image size
+- Flesh out tests
+- Expand OpenAPI docs to cover GraphQL queries & mutations